Log Calabi-Yau mirror symmetry and non-archimedean disks: The Canonical Scattering diagram

-\begin{proof}[Completing the proof of \cref{thm:lcsings}] All that remains is to show that the fibres are integral.
-Using the $T_D$ action as in the proof of (the other statements of) \cref{thm:lcsings}, its enough to show that the total space is integral along the central fibre, and for this it is enough to show the total space is integral in codimension one.
-Now we have the main result of \cite{Gross_Theta_functions_on_varieties_with_effective_anti-canonical_class} (generalizing the main construction of \cite{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1}) The scattering diagram determines a flat deformation over $R_Y/m^k$, whose global functions are canonically identified with $A_Y/m^k$.
-Moreover, outside of codimension two the deformation has simple toric charts, the purely toric Mumford deformation given by $\bbZ[P_y^{+}]/m^k$.
-Now it is enough to show the inverse limit (over $k$) is integral and this holds since the ring associated to a toric monoid (e.g.\ $\bbZ[P_y^{+}]$) is normal (which implies the same holds for the inverse limit).
+Using the $\bbT_D$ action as in the proof of (the other statements of) \cref{thm:lcsings}, it's enough to show that the total space is integral along the central fibre, and for this it is enough to show the total space is normal generically along each component of the double (i.e. non-normal) locus of the vertex central fibre.
+Now we have a main result of \cite{Gross_Theta_Functions} (generalizing the main construction of \cite{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1}): The scattering diagram determines a flat deformation over $R_{\NE}/m^k$, where $R_{\NE} \coloneqq Q[\NE]$ (and $\NE$ is the monoid introduced at the start of \cref{sec:P+}), whose global functions are canonically identified with the base extension of $A_{(\bbY,\bbD)}/m^k$ to $R_{\NE}$.
+Moreover, outside of codimension two the deformation has simple toric charts, the purely toric Mumford deformation given by $Q[P_y^{+}]/m^k$, see \cite[2.8]{Gross_Theta_Functions}.
+Now it is enough to show the inverse limit (over $k$) is integral and this holds since the ring associated to a toric monoid (e.g.\ $Q[P_y^{+}]$) is normal (which implies the same holds for the inverse limit).
+This completes the proof in case $(\bbY,\bbD)$ is almost-minimal.
+We are assuming almost minimal in case \cref{ex:CYD}, so without the almost-minimal assumption we are in case \cref{ex:affine} or \cref{ex:pipe}.
+In these cases, by \cref{cor:fmf}, the set of fibres over the structure torus is independent of compactification, and so we reduce to the almost-minimal case using \cref{prop:am}.
 This completes the proof. \end{proof}